Learn jQuery from Scratch: Fundamentals, Syntax, and Core Concepts

 What is jQuery?

-jQuery is a fast, lightweight, and feature-rich JavaScript library designed to simplify HTML document traversal, event handling, animation, and AJAX interactions.
-Originally released in 2006 by John Resig, jQuery quickly became a staple in front-end development due to its elegant syntax and ability to streamline repetitive coding tasks.
+jQuery is a fast, lightweight, and feature-rich JavaScript library designed to simplify HTML document traversal, event handling, animations, and AJAX interactions.
+Created by John Resig and released in 2006, jQuery quickly became one of the most widely adopted front-end development tools due to its concise syntax and ability to reduce the amount of code required for common JavaScript tasks.

 Why jQuery Became So Popular